-- checking hardware, systems software, and computer programs that support the program.
-This position is integral to the instructional program by ensuring technology is available for students to benefit from supplemental literacy and math programs. - 3.
-Parent Resource Liaison...assists in maintaining a program or a parent center or community center of a local school by providing various resources and information to parents through workshops, orientations, and training programs. - 4.
-Parent Resource Assistant...positions in Parent Resource Assistant, Parent Resource Assistant (Armenian Language), Parent Resource Assistant (Korean Language), and Parent Resource Assistant (Spanish Language) will be located in parent centers and will assist in providing direct support to parents disseminating information, maintaining parent-school communication, and assisting in programs and outreach activities for parents.
+- 4. Parent Resource Liaison...assists in maintaining a program or a parent center or community center of a local school by providing various resources and information to parents through workshops, orientations, and training programs. - 5.
+Parent Resource Assistant...positions in Parent Resource Assistant, Parent Resource Assistant (Armenian Language), Parent Resource Assistant (Korean Language), and Parent Resource Assistant (Spanish

+Language) will be located in parent centers and will assist in providing direct support to parents disseminating information, maintaining parent-school communication, and assisting in programs and outreach activities for parents.